The Wildcat Foundation Board of Directors

 Asst.
 Treasurer (non-voting), MASH ’76

-Alan Vandrew is Assistant Treasurer of The Wildcat Foundation and as MASD’s Assistant Superintendent/ CFO, is a non-voting member of the Board.
+Alan Vandrew is Assistant Treasurer of The Wildcat Foundation and serves as a permanent member of the Foundation’s board MASD’s Assistant Superintendent/CFO.
 He has worked with the Foundation since its inception in 1998.
 In his role as Assistant Treasurer, Alan works closely with the Treasurer in preparing the annual budget and tracking revenue and expenses of the Foundation.

 Alan is a graduate of Mechanicsburg Area Senior High School, earned a bachelors’ degree from Shippensburg University, master’s degree from Penn State and a doctorate in education administration and leadership studies from Indiana University of PA.
 Alan and his wife Karen, also a graduate of MASH, have four children and reside in Upper Allen Township.